Springdale man sentenced for role in Elm Springs wind farm fraud

 Cody Fell, who worked at Dragonfly International for a time, pleaded guilty to federal wire-fraud and tax-evasion charges in December 2018.

-Fell was also ordered to pay the IRS restitution of $30,185 and was ordered to file proper income tax returns in the future.
+Fell also was ordered to pay the IRS restitution of $30,185 and ordered to file proper income tax returns in the future.

 Until all the financial debts are paid, Fell is prohibited from opening bank or credit card accounts without prior approval of his probation officer.